yalindogusahin/zpe_forti_ipsec/README.md

 ## Introduction

 This guide provides step-by-step instructions for configuring an IPsec tunnel between a ZPE device and a FortiGate firewall.
 The setup ensures secure communication between the two devices.
+This repo also contains an [Ansible](https://www.ansible.com/) playbook.
+Which adds profile to the Nodegrid

 ## Prerequisites